 Set up the

-device in linux for Serial on 9600 baudsudo stty -F /dev/ttymxc3 cs8 9600 ignbrk -brkint -icrnl -imaxbel \ -opost -onlcr -isig -icanon -iexten -echo -echoe -echok -echoctl -echoke noflsh -ixon -crtscts
+ttymxc3device in linux for Serial on 9600 baudsudo stty -F /dev/ttymxc3 cs8 9600 ignbrk -brkint -icrnl -imaxbel \ -opost -onlcr -isig -icanon -iexten -echo -echoe -echok -echoctl -echoke noflsh -ixon -crtscts- Add that command to

 - Add that command to